TyrusK/KakuroSolver/kakuroBoard.md

 of a period.
 If it contains a value, the digit replaces the period.

+Might be faster  if the first pass was just intersection

 The initial board:
 ```
 | -\- | 5\- |20\- | -\- |15\- |12\- | 7\- |